bioinformatics-polito/EGAsubmitter/README.md

 ### WARNING ###
 EGA has changed the API and all the json structures :S I have updated everything to match the new structure, but the recovery of the upload is still not available.
+Regarding all the rest, EGAsubmitter is working!
 I am sorry for the inconvenience.

 **ATTENTION**: you will need EGA credentials.
 If you still do not have them, please contact EGA first (https://ega-archive.org/submission-form.php) to create a profile.
 Ideally, for each big submission a new account is requested (EGA enforces a limit of 10Tb per submission account at any one time).
 If you have your credentials already, please continue!
 EGA works on two profiles, both linked to the same email you provided:
 The first is the one with the username "ega-box-xxxx": this is the one you will use to manage all the submissions, and these only, and to login to the [EGA's Submitter portal](https://submission.ega-archive.org/) and in EGAsubmitter (see below).
 The second uses the email as username, and it is the one to manage everything related to your profile, like the management of DACs and policies in the [DAC portal](https://dac.ega-archive.org/).
 Here you must create a DAC, giving a title (the name to recognize it later) and wait for it to be accepted by EGA (usually a couple of working days).
 After that, you need to create a policy to link to the DAC.
 Again, give the policy a name (title) and write the content.
-Moreover, you will need to select a specific DUO code, based on the data type you want to submit, to be linked to the policy. if these data remain the same for each submission, you don't need to create new ones for each one you will make.
+Moreover, you will need to select a specific DUO code, based on the data type you want to submit, to be linked to the policy.
+Both DAC and policy can be used for different submissions.

 Please move in a folder of your choice and clone EGASubmitter repo, with:
 `$ git clone https://github.com/bioinformatics-polito/EGAsubmitter.git`
 you can specify the name of your project if you want, adding *yourprojectname* after the clone command
 `$ git clone https://github.com/bioinformatics-polito/EGAsubmitter.git yourprojectname`
 Then, move into the new folder.
-Inside it, you will find, among the others, a file named “*EGAsubmitter.yml*”: this is the environment to install with conda in order to have all the needed packages.
+Inside it, you will find a file named “*EGAsubmitter.yml*”: this is the environment to install with conda in order to have all the needed packages.
 This can be done using `$ conda env create -f EGAsubmitter.yml` (solving environment can take a few minutes, please be patient).
 Then activate it with `$ conda activate EGAsubmitter`.
 Now, the fun can begin!

 # Metadata file creation:
-First of all, what you need to complete is local/share/data/metadata/Samples_Information.csv: please download it, add all the information you have, paying attention to respect the column order: if you do not have a specific information, please do not delete the column, but leave it blank instead (or use "unknown" where it is not asked otherwise), then reload it with scp/copy.
+First of all, what you need to complete is local/share/data/metadata/Samples_Information.csv: please download it, add all the information you have, paying attention to respect the column order: if you do not have a specific information, please do not delete the column, but leave it blank instead (or use "unknown" where it is not asked otherwise), then reload it with scp/copy in dataset/user_folder/metadata/ with the same file name.
 In the same folder you can find a file that shows what to write in each column, and an example of a filled file.
 Note that the path should have the file included as well.
 **ATTENTION**: if you want to upload **both** FASTQ and BAM, use the last two columns for .bam files information ("fileName.bam", "filePath.bam"), filling them accordingly.
 If you are submitting **only** BAM, use the normal ones ("fileName", "filePath"). *"fileName.bam" and "filePath.bam" columns must be used **only** in the first case.*